ARRIVALS AND

 What happens if it rains?
 Do I lose a day of riding?

-These are flatter rides, with low traffic and no real climbs or descents.
+The Bike Manager or the guides may decide to cancel or change a ride because of poor riding conditions caused by the weather.
+They will base their decision on safety concerns.
+If there is “light” rain, we may decide to ride, but will change the route to ride along our cycle path to either Borghetto (50km) or to Mantova (90km).
+These are flatter rides, with no traffic and no real climbs or descents.
 Sometimes we postpone the ride until later in the day, if it appears that there will be improvement in the weather conditions.
 If this occurs, we will alter the scheduled route, and modify the length of the ride along with the amount of climbing that was planned.
 If the weather is bad and the forecast does not call for improvement later in the day, the guides or the bike manager will cancel the ride.
+As an alternate activity, we can provide a transfer service with our van, to a destination selected by the bike manager, after consulting with the majority of cyclists.
+In the event that we have to cancel a ride, the bike rental fee for the day of the canceled ride will be waived

 CLOTHING, WHAT TO BRING AND LAUNDRY